Crew working on North Okanagan wildfire - Revelstoke Review

 Crews are working to get control of a wildfire between two North Okanagan provincial parks.

-The fire, in the Bobbie Burns Road area east of Silver Star Provincial and south of Mabel Lake Provincial Park, approximately 18 kilometres east of Armstrong (“as the crow flies,” said BC Wildfire Service), was reported on Saturday.
+The fire, in the Bobbie Burns Road area east of Silver Star Provincial and south of Mabel Lake Provincial Park was reported on Saturday.

 As of Sunday at 9:30 a.m., the fire had grown to .80 hectares in size.

-Note: Editor’s note: This story has been updated as of 12:05 p.m.
-June 1 to reflect suspected cause is lightning, not human, as was originally stated by BC Wildfire Service.